-GRP square tubes combine a number of unique advantages such as high strength, low weight and corrosions resistance, which provide a sophisticated, cost-efficient alternative to concrete, steel, aluminum and wood.
+Our GRP square tubes combine a number of unique advantages such as high strength, low weight and high corrosions resistance, which provides you with a cost-efficient alternative to concrete, steel, aluminum and wood.

 We offer strip fibreglass profiles with a high level of quality.
 All of our structural profiles are CE-marked, which is your guarantee of consistently high quality every time you make a purchase from us.
 Our strip profiles are corrosion-free and have a long life, even in demanding and corrosive conditions.

 Our fibreglass tube profiles are corrosion-free and weather resistant which ensures a long lifetime even under demanding conditions in industry and construction.
 These tubes are often used as knee rails for railing solutions.